ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 When operating a proof of stake validator, secure key generation and custody processes are an absolute necessity.

-As part of Obol Labs efforts to build Distributed Validator Technology, we intend to form a working group amongst key stakeholders in the PoS Ethereum community to help define and build out open source tools as public goods to facilitate the creation of Distributed Validators regardless of use case.
+As part of Obol Labs efforts to build Distributed Validator Technlology, we are launching a working group to help define and build out open source tools and standards to facilitate the creation of Distributed Validators.
+The adoption of DVT requires buy in from community members and sustainable open source technology.

+The Obol Labs core team will manage and facilitite the working group with participation from a wide variety of participants.
+We intend to launch with an initial group to decrease overhead and then allow for new members to join based on some pre determined process.

-The purpose of this working group is as follows:
+The purpose of this working group is enable a collective transition to distributed validators that includes standardization and communication across key stakeholders.
+It is the best way for the technology to stand the test of time.

+Our intended outputs are as follows:

 - Develop and maintain an open source CLI program for taking part in Distributed Validator Key (DVK) ceremonies
 - Develop and maintain an open source SPA web interface for facilitating DVK ceremonies with authenticated counterparties